exercism/javascript/concepts/conditionals/about.md

 # About

 ## General Syntax
-The most commonly used way to conditionally execute logic in JavaScript is the If-statement.
+A common way to conditionally execute logic in JavaScript is the If-statement.
 It consists of the `if` keyword, a condition wrapped in round brackets and a code block wrapped in curly brackets.
 The code block will only be executed if the condition evaluates to `true`.

 ```javascript
 if(condition) {